-- A co-ordinate system to describe in-game space.
-This was a 2-dimensional game, so we just need 2 axes.
+- In-game space.
 Each entity exists in that space, and the engine will move entities and control interactions between them and the world.

 - Graphics.
 Each object needs graphics to be shown on the screen.
 If an object has different states, or can be seen from multiple angles, we needed more graphics for it.
 And also if we have different types of terrain.